-In alliance with the North Carolina Digital Learning Plan, the board is committed to establishing and supporting effective digital teaching and learning practices supported by contemporary information and communications technology systems to foster globally competitive, students prepared for modern life.
-The board recognizes the benefits of digital and technology-enabled and enhanced teaching and learning resources that provide the ability to make data more accessible, personalize learning easily customize curriculum, provide access to current information, and enable access to quality materials at a lower cost than traditional materials.
-To that end, the board supports classroom digital and technology- enabled and enhanced teaching and learning resources that are aligned with the current statewide instructional standards.
-In addition, to the extent funding permits, the board will endeavor to ensure that all students have access to personal digital and technology-enabled teaching and learning devices to foster the necessary for future-ready learners.
+In alliance with state school technology goals, the board is committed to establishing and supporting 21st century information and communications technology systems to foster globally competitive, healthy, and responsible students.
+The board recognizes the benefits of digital and technology-enabled teaching and learning resources that provide the ability to easily customize curriculum, provide access to current information, and enable access to quality materials at a lower cost than traditional materials.
+To that end, the board supports classroom digital and technology-enabled teaching and learning resources that are aligned with the current statewide instructional standards as they become available.
+In addition, to the extent funding permits, the board will endeavor to ensure that all students have access to personal digital and technology-enabled teaching and learning devices to foster the 21st century skills necessary for future-ready learners.

-The board expects that information and communications technologies will be integrated seamlessly across the curriculum and used to support student achievement and to prepare students to be successful in college, in careers, and as globally engaged, productive citizens.
+The board expects that information and communications technologies will be integrated across the curriculum and used to support student achievement.
+Such technologies will also be used to support programs and activities that promote safe schools and healthy and responsible students.
 The curriculum committee should provide suggestions in the curriculum guides referenced in policy 3115, Curriculum and Instructional Guides, for integrating technological resources (as defined in Section A below) into the educational program.
-School administrators and teachers are encouraged to develop additional strategies for integrating technological resources across the curriculum and utilizing the power of technology to personalize learning and improve learning outcomes while making more efficient use of resources.
-The strategies should be included in the school improvement plan if they require the transfer of funds or otherwise relate to any components of the school improvement plan.
+School administrators and teachers are encouraged to develop additional strategies for integrating technological resources across the curriculum and utilizing the power of technology to improve learning outcomes while making more efficient use of resources.
+The strategies should be included in the school improvement plan if they require the transfer of funds or otherwise relate to any mandatory or optional components of the school improvement plan.